Skip to content

 ok Ok

-Use the gc.request method for request calls, and Propagation Header will be automatically added, refer to Resource
+Use gc.request for request calls, will automatically add Propagation Header, refer to Resource

 //Example using uni.request for network requests